pocono-sew-and-vac/Commerce_ResourceStore/README.md

 Download the transport package from releases or download from modx.com in package manager.

-## Compatability
+## Compatibility

-Requires Commerce 0.11 or above.
+Requires Commerce 0.11 or above due to the usage of `SelectMultipleField` in the module's configuration fields.
+If compatability with versions before 0.11 is required, you could change it to SelectField instead, however you will only be able to choose 1 delivery type to use this module with.